 by JOHN PAWSON

 The character of the Berg table is inseparable from its materiality.
-Every detail of the design derives from the mesmerizing visual and tactile qualities of cast glass and from the scope the medium allows for exploring the charged threshold between concreteness and abstraction.
+Every detail of the design derives from the mesmerising visual and tactile qualities of cast glass, and the scope such medium permits for exploring the charged threshold between the concrete and abstract.

 D 400 x W 400 x H 400 MM

 John Pawson was born in 1949 in Halifax, Yorkshire.
 After visiting the studio of Japanese architect and designer Shiro Kuramata, he enrolled at the Architecture Association in London, leaving to establish his practice in 1981.
 From the outset, Pawson’s work has focused on ways of approaching fundamental problems of space, proportion, light, and materials – themes he also explored in his book Minimum, which examines the notion of simplicity in art, architecture, and design across a variety of historical and cultural contexts.
 Early commissions included homes for the writer Bruce Chatwin, opera director Pierre Audi and collector Doris Lockhart Saatchi, together with art galleries in London, Dublin, and New York.